 What is Postgres?

 Postgres is an open-source Relational Database Management System (RDBMS) developed at the University of California, Berkeley.
-It is widely known for reliability, feature robustness, and performance and has been in use for over 20 years.
+It is widely recognized for its reliability, robust features, and performance, and has been in use for over 20 years.

 Businesses rely on Postgres as their primary data storage/data warehouse for online, mobile, geospatial, and analytics applications.
 Postgres runs on all major operating systems, including Linux, UNIX (AIX, BSD, HP-UX, SGI IRIX, Mac OS X, Solaris, Tru64), and Windows.